Why is Halo House needed?

 Halo House Foundation is a non-profit organization serving people with blood cancers by mitigating a large portion of the financial burden associated with the cost of housing during the patient’s stay in Houston.

-We will do this by providing a welcoming, fully furnished apartments for $20 per day where the person and their family or caregiver can stay from two weeks to three months while receiving active treatment for their cancer.
+We will do this by providing a welcoming, fully furnished apartments for $20 per day where the person and their family or caregiver can stay for a minimum of two weeks while receiving active treatment for their cancer.

 Referrals to Halo House come from doctors, social workers, the Leukemia & Lymphoma Society of Houston, and Houston’s other charitable facilities.